 - If this is our final cleanout before heading home and we don't plan on going camping again anytime soon, we'll usually fill the tank with water one more time and drain it.

 - Our final step is to put some of the sewer chemical in the tank through the toilet, and add about an inch of water to the bottom of the tank

 So how do you know when the water is clear?

 This is the other great product we use that makes the job a bit easier.
 It's called a Dual Flush Pro and it serves several purposes...

 - First off, it's clear and you can see the water draining.
-It's real obvious watching it when you've got the tank clean.
+As a result, it's real obvious watching it when you've got the tank clean.

 - It has it's own gate valve that helps control the flow of water when flushing with the hose.

 - When draining the tank, I watch the clear portion to determine our progress.
 Once the water is flowing through it nice and clean, we know we're in good shape.